Rubicon-BV/GlobalAzureBootcamp2018/Lab1/README.md

 ## 3. Azure Bot Service

-_Our third action is to create a bot via the Azure Bot Service and configure (and test) the channels Skype, Telegram and Facebook messenger._
+_Our third action is to create a bot via the Azure Bot Service and configure (and test) the channels Skype and Telegram messenger._

 1. Go to the [Azure Portal](https://portal.azure.com/)
 2. Login with your Microsoft account, you need an **Azure subscription**